Know Your Rights, Your Obligations And Your Options

 Victims Should Seek Help

-Victims should work with an employment attorney to find out what rights they have under the law.
-Review your employer’s anti-harassment policy, which may require you to contact your supervisor or human resources department.
+Victims of harassment or retaliation for opposing it should work with an employment attorney to find out what rights they have under the law.
+Review your employer’s anti-harassment policy, which may require you to contact your supervisor, another manager or your human resources department.

-If you do report the conduct to human resources, insist that your superior or human resources department deal with the problem quickly and ask them to advise you of what actions will be taken.
-Unfortunately, even when harassment is reported, too often, employers will either ignore the problem or they do not sufficiently address the problem to change the offender’s behavior.
+If you do oppose or report the conduct, insist that your employer deal with the problem quickly and ask them to advise you of what actions will be taken.
+Unfortunately, even when harassment is reported, employers will either ignore the problem or they do not sufficiently address the problem to change the offender’s behavior.
 So all interactions with the person or people doing the harassing and interactions with your supervisor or human resources about the problem should be carefully documented.

-Unfortunately, in some cases, the victim of harassment may find they are under increased scrutiny of their work effort and behavior.
+Unfortunately, in some cases, the victim of harassment or someone who reports or oppose it may find they are under increased scrutiny of their work effort and behavior.
 Victims are often singled out for reprimand, assigned a reduced or increased workload as a “punishment or warning” because they were so bold to report a hostile work environment.
-In these cases, employees sometimes can also get protection under whistleblower laws; your employer cannot take retaliatory action against you because you are reporting what you reasonably believe is illegal harassment.
+In these cases, employees sometimes can also get protection under whistleblower or anti-retaliation laws; your employer cannot take retaliatory action against you because you are opposing what you reasonably believe is illegal harassment.

 When There Is No Resolution At Work

-Those victims of harassment who report their concerns to human resources or to a superior and feel the problem has either increased or has not stopped should contact an employment attorney if they haven’t already.
-This is important because an attorney can advise you of your rights and they can help you file a suit against your employer.
+Victims of harassment who report their concerns to human resources or to a superior and feel the problem has either increased or has not stopped should contact an employment attorney if they haven’t already.
+This is important because an attorney can advise you of your rights and they can help you begin the process to file a lawsuit against your employer, which often starts with filing a charge with a government agency.
 Employers have an obligation to ensure all employees feel safe in their workplace and that actions of other employees are not creating a hostile environment.

 You have the right to feel safe at work and no employee should ever feel they deserve to be harassed.
-If you have been a victim of sexual harassment in the workplace, contact The Wood Law Office, LLC, at 312-554-8600.
-We have the experience dealing with sexual harassment in the workplace and can help you determine the best way to protect your rights and make sure sexual harassment in the workplace stops while preserving your livelihood.
-Not only do you not deserve harassment, but it is also illegal.
+If you have been a victim of sexual or other illegal harassment in the workplace, contact Kaplan Law Illinois at 312-554-8600.
+We have the experience dealing with harassment in the workplace and can help you determine the best way to protect your rights and make sure harassment in the workplace stops while preserving your livelihood.